idra-lab/haptic_interface_ROS2/Readme.md

+**WARNING: the following instructions are the one that were distribuited with the code, I will update them as soon as I have time since in my opinion they are not very precise.
+You must follow the instruction in the haptic documentation first (having the right files under /etc/Haption/).
+Documentation and files are [here](https://drive.google.com/drive/folders/1g4NHb75PtUcHunHAImuzkCfoDhdFXWoR?usp=drive_link).
+I uploaded the binaries in the correct folder so you do not need to follow point #1.
+Also you can avoid points #0 and #4 by running the 'entrypoint.sh'**

 This project includes a basic implementation of the test programs (TestCalibration, TestImpedance and TestAdmittance) using ROS2 and RaptorAPI.
 This guide is written for Linux, Windows users need to adapt it in the appropriate way.